Jean Faut: Professional career

 In 1953, the Battle Creek team became the Muskegon Lassies, and by the end of the season, it too, folded.
 Faut came back for her final year in the AAGPBL.
 Her team was weakened considerably by the player losses at the end of the previous season, and Faut was worn down from all the dissension.
 South Bend would finish the season second from last, compiling a 45–65 record.
 In spite of everything that had gone wrong, Faut still returned to post a 17–11 record and produced a league-best 1.51 ERA in 29 games, though league offensive levels were increasing.
 By her final season, only overhand pitching was allowed, the ball was a lively cork-centered ten inches, and the basepaths were seventy-five feet.
 More importantly from a pitching perspective, the pitching rubber was moved back to fifty-six feet, thirteen feet farther away than in 1946.
 At the same time, fences were moved in to allow for more home runs.

 In her last season, Faut led all pitchers in ERA for the fourth year in a row and tied for the most wins with Eleanor Moore of Grand Rapids, who went 17–7 with a 2.00 ERA.
 In addition, Faut topped the league with 143 strikeouts to win the Triple Crown pitching for a second time.
 She also finished third in shutouts (5), seventh in innings (226), and tied for the third in complete games (24).
-On September 3 of that year, she hurled a perfect game against the Kalamazoo Lassies, 4–0, to become the only pitcher in the league's history to throw two perfect games.
+On September 3 of that year, she hurled a perfect game against the Kalamazoo Lassies, 4–0.
+She is the only professional baseball player, male or female, to have pitched two perfect games.
 She helped herself with the bat as well, hitting a solid .275 (87-for-316) with 11 doubles, one triple, and a career-high four home runs, while driving in 38 runs and scoring 33 times in 98 games.
 In addition, she was included in the All-Star team for the fourth time, and once again won the Player of the Year honors, although South Bend finished fifth and missed the playoffs.
 Making that, she joined Doris Sams as the only two-time Player of the Year winners in AAGPBL history.
 On September 6, 1953, the Blue Sox management and around 1,500 fanatics honored their longtime diamond ace with a Jean Faut Night before a game at Playland Park.
 After collecting four hundred dollars in gifts, Faut ended her baseball career that evening with a 3–0, nine-hit defeat to the visiting Grand Rapids Chicks.

 Faut retired from baseball, frustrated by tension with teammates owing to being the team's best player but also the wife of the disliked team manager.
 The 1954 season ended with only five teams remaining: Fort Wayne, Grand Rapids, Kalamazoo, Rockford and South Bend.
 The AAGPBL folded at the end of the season.